 By Fenqi, South Korea

-After that, I listened to the brother give fellowship.
-I’ll read you the notes I took at the time.
-“Today, there are some leaders and workers who have believed in God for 10 or 20 years, but why don’t they practice even a little truth, and instead do things according to their own will?
+After that, I listened to a sermon: “Today, there are some leaders and workers who have believed in God for 10 or 20 years, but why don’t they practice even a little truth, and instead do things according to their own will?
 Don’t they realize that their notions and imaginings are not the truth?
 Why can’t they seek the truth?
 They tirelessly expend themselves, performing their duties from dawn till dusk with no fear of hard work or exhaustion, yet why do they still lack principles after so many years of believing in God?
 They perform their duties according to their own ideas, doing whatever they want.
 I am sometimes shocked when I see what they do.
 They usually appear to be quite good.
 They are not evildoers, and they speak well.
 It’s hard to imagine they are capable of such ridiculous things.
 In such important matters, why don’t they seek or ask for advice?
 Why do they insist on getting their own way and having the final say in things?
 What is this but a satanic disposition?
 When I handle important things, I often speak with God, and seek and ask Him for help.
 Sometimes God says things that are at odds with my imaginings, but I have to obey and do things God’s way.
 In important matters, I don’t dare act on my own ideas.
 What would happen if I made a mistake?
 Best let God determine things.
 This basic level of reverence for God is something all leaders and workers should possess.
 But I’ve discovered that some leaders and workers are very impertinent.
 They demand to have their way in all things.
 What is the problem here?
 It truly is dangerous when our dispositions haven’t changed. … Why does God’s house establish decision groups?
-A decision group is simply several people who discuss, investigate, and decide a matter together to avoid any major mistakes or losses.
+A decision group is several people who discuss, investigate, and decide a matter together to avoid any major mistakes or losses.
 But some people circumvent decision groups and do things their own way.
 Aren’t they Satan the devil?
 Anyone who bypasses decision groups and does things their own way is Satan the devil.
 No matter what level of leader they are, if they bypass decision groups, do not submit plans for approval, and act on their own, then they are Satan the devil, and must be eliminated and expelled” (Sermons and Fellowship on Entry Into Life).
-Each word of the brother’s fellowship pierced my heart.
-Maybe some brothers and sisters don’t know the background to these issues, but I knew that every word of what he said was talking about me, and he completely laid my condition bare.
-When I heard the brother say that people like this are Satan the devil who must be eliminated and expelled, I felt suddenly stunned.
+Each word of the sermon pierced my heart.
+They completely laid my condition bare.
+Especially when I heard in the sermon that people like this are Satan the devil who must be eliminated and expelled, I felt suddenly stunned.
 I felt as if I had just been sentenced to death.
 I thought, “I’m finished.
-Now I will never be fully saved, this is the end of my life of believing in God—my belief in God is over.”
+Now I will never be saved, this is the end of my life of believing in God—my belief in God is over.”
 At the time, I was terribly afraid.
 I had always felt that God took very good care of me.
 I had a good education and job, the duties I performed in God’s house were very important, and my brothers and sisters looked up to me, so I always viewed myself as someone very special to God.
 I thought I was the key person to be trained in God’s house.
 I never imagined I would be loathed and eliminated by God because I had offended God’s disposition.
 From that moment, I began to feel that God’s disposition is righteous and brooks no offense, that God’s house is ruled by truth and righteousness, and that it never allows anyone to engage in misconduct.
 In the church, we should perform our duties according to principle and seek the truth, not simply do whatever we want or act however we like.
 I thought that, since I had caused a disaster and carelessly spent the church’s offerings, I had offended God’s disposition, and no one could save me.
 I had only to wait to be eliminated by God’s house.